utkinis/TinyKernels.jl/README.md

 `TinyKernels.jl` provides a tiny absraction for GPU kernels, currently supporting CUDA (Nvidia) and ROCm (AMD) backends.

 Currently, `TinyKernels.jl` is mostly a heavily stripped down version of [`KernelAbstractions.jl`](https://github.com/JuliaGPU/KernelAbstractions.jl) supporting the bare minimum of the features.
 I made this package to learn about Julia and to measure the performance of kernels in a GPU-agnostic way.
 While the API of `KernelAbstractions.jl` is in a transient state, this package will provide the thin abstraction layer on top the [`CUDA.jl`](https://github.com/JuliaGPU/CUDA.jl) and [`AMDGPU.jl`](https://github.com/JuliaGPU/AMDGPU.jl) packages.

+`TinyKernels.jl` allows to explicitly specify the priority to the kernel launch, which facilitates the overlap between computations and memory transfers in distributed configurations.